South Main Revitalization Strategy

 State of the Corridor Report

 This is a large file that has been divided up into several parts.
 All downloads are in PDF format.

-Activities related to the development of the South Main Street / IL Rte 2 (SM2) Corridor Plan will begin in the summer of 2010.
-This corridor plan, which will require detailed input from the community, will develop a revitalization strategy for the South Main Corridor, which is the length of South Main Street from South of Cedar Street to the Chicago Rockford International Airport.
+The development of the South Main Street / IL Route 2 (SM2) Corridor Plan will began in the summer of 2010.
+This corridor plan required detailed input from the community to develop a revitalization strategy for the South Main Corridor, which is the length of South Main Street from South of Cedar Street to the Chicago Rockford International Airport.

-When complete, the corridor planning document will contain a real estate market analysis, land use and urban design recommendations, an economic revitalization strategy, and a multi-modal transportation plan incorporating bike, pedestrian, and transit uses.
+The completed corridor planning document contains a real estate market analysis, land use and urban design recommendations, an economic revitalization strategy, and a multi-modal transportation plan incorporating bike, pedestrian, and transit uses.

 A similar corridor plan was completed in February 2009 for Kishwaukee Street.
 Click here to view the plan.